 (2) A person may file a complaint for divorce in any county in the state without meeting the 10-day requirement set forth in subsection (1) if all of the following apply and are set forth in the complaint:

 (a) The defendant was born in, or is a citizen of, a country other than the United States of America.

 (b) The parties to the divorce action have a minor child or children.

 (c) There is information that would allow the court to reasonably conclude that the minor child or children are at risk of being taken out of the United States of America and retained in another country by the defendant.

-With decades of experience as divorce lawyers in Michigan, Kelly & Kelly P.C has experience in all courts throughout the State and understands the ins-and-outs of the legal system.
-When you hire our firm, you get an entire team of experienced and passionate attorneys working on your case.
-Therefore, if you, or someone you know have concerns involving child custody and/or divorce, call our offices and schedule a confidential consultation today.
-248-348-0496
+Kelly & Kelly P.C has decades of experience in most courts throughout the state and understands the ins-and-outs of the legal system.
+When you hire our firm, you get an entire team of experienced and passionate divorce lawyers working on your case.
+If you, or someone you know has concerns involving child custody or divorce, call and schedule a confidential consultation today.